Cash Flow Statement: Definition

 Steps to Prepare the Cash Flow Statement

-Its procedure is the same as of fund flow statement, its left-hand side records various sources of cash inflows and the right-hand side records the use or outflow of cash.
+The procedure is the same as with a fund flow statement.
+The left-hand side records various sources of cash inflows and the right-hand side records the use or outflows of cash.

-(a).
-The sources are: Opening cash, cash from operations, issue of share capital: Issue of debentures, issue of long term loans, sales of fixed assets, and capital profits (Profit on sale of fixed assets).
+1. Cash inflows: Opening cash, cash from operations, issue of share capital, issue of debentures, issue of long-term loans, sales of fixed assets, and capital profits (profit on the sale of fixed assets)

-(b).
-Application of cash or cash outflows.
-Cash lost in operation or cash from operation (shows no loss).
-Redemption of preference share, the redemption of debentures, repayment of long term loans, purchase of fixed assets for cash, payment of liabilities: Tax or Dividend.
+2. Cash outflows: Cash lost in operations, redemption of preference shares, redemption of debentures, repayment of long-term loans, purchase of fixed assets for cash, and payment of liabilities

 Format/Specimen of Cash Flow Statement